Colgate Darden: Early life

-Darden volunteered to serve in the French Army before the United States entered World War I and became an ambulance driver, although he returned in 1917 to recover and enlist in the United States Marine Corps.
-He was commissioned a lieutenant and became a fighter pilot during World War I. He later attended the University of Virginia, where he was a member of Phi Gamma Delta fraternity, and graduated in 1922 before going on to Columbia Law School (graduated 1923) and then Oxford University.
+Darden grew up on the family farm and attended the local public schools.
+He studied at the University of Virginia for two years beginning in 1914.
+In 1916 Darden volunteered to serve in the French Army before the United States entered World War I and became an ambulance driver with an ambulance corps of the American Field Service in France.
+He contracted malaria in the trenches near Verdun and returned to the United States in 1917 to recover and enlisted in the United States Marine Corps after the United States declared war on Germany.
+He was commissioned a lieutenant, earned his pilot's wings and became a Marine aviator during World War I. A couple of weeks before the armistice that ended the war, he was seriously injured in an airplane crash and was hospitalized for 10 months.
+After the war he returned to UVA, where he was a member of Phi Gamma Delta fraternity, and graduated in 1922 before going on to Columbia Law School (graduated 1923) and then Oxford University.

+On December 3, 1927, Darden married Constance Simons du Pont, a daughter of Irénée du Pont, of the wealthy du Pont chemical-manufacturing family in Wilmington, Delaware.

 Career

 Admitted to the Virginia bar, Darden began his legal practice in Norfolk, Virginia.
 He became active in the local Democratic party and aligned with the Byrd Organization.
 In 1929, Darden won his first election, becoming one of Norfolk's four (part-time) representatives to the Virginia House of Delegates.
 He also won re-election and served alongside Daniel Coleman, Vivian L. Page and Wilson W. Vellines from 1930 to 1933, when Darden resigned because of his election to Congress.
 Ralph H. Daughton and Richard W. Ruffin replaced Darden and the deceased Vellines in the special election for the vacancies.